Mbed-TLS/mbedtls/docs/getting_started.md

     mbedtls_psa_crypto_free();
 ```

-### Reading a X.509 certificate
+### Managing an X.509 certificate

 Example code is available under the programs/x509 directory.

 ### Establishing a TLS connection

-Example code is available under the program/ssl directory.
+Example code is available under the programs/ssl directory.

 ### More about the PSA Crypto API